rabyj/EpiClass/README.md

 Use machine learning on epigenomic data.

-See `input-format` folder for examples of mandatory files.
+## Setup

 To install in dev/editable mode:

 - Clone the git
 - Create a virtual environment, activate it
 - In the root directory (setup.py), run "`pip install -e .`"
+- Install other requirements with pip (see requirements folder).

+## General

+See `input-format` folder for examples of mandatory files.

 ~~~text
 usage: main.py [-h] [--offline] [--predict] [--model MODEL]